Uniform and Standards

 - White polo shirt with logo and blue trim

-- Plain navy games shorts (short, not to the knee length)
+- Plain royal blue games shorts (short, not to the knee length)

 - Training shoes (with non-marking soles)

 - Plain navy tracksuit bottoms (optional)

 Suppliers: Create Identitee

 St James Centre,

 TEL: 01279 456016

 Hair must be of a natural colour.
 Any form of tramline, shaved parting or design and dip-dying are not allowed.
 Grade 2 is the shortest length of hair allowed.

 PLEASE NOTE: Students will not allowed in circulation with incorrect hair or uniform.